Katsarski/northern_tech_git_task/README.md

    - Rate limit the requests against GitHub to avoid depleting the dedicated quota
    - Introduce docker containers with pre-build images containing the base image and dependencies to speed up the execution

+3. **Access**:
+   - The Regular Access/PAT token that shall be created according to this readme.md is specified as full write access - ideally least privileged access is identified and applied instead.
+   - Test user accounts need to be setup for Github access to isolate the actions performed and avoid operations against repos outside of the scope of the tests

 ## Running the Tests

 To run the tests locally, follow these steps: